kubevirt/monitoring/docs/runbooks/VirtOperatorRESTErrorsBurst.md

 ## Mitigation

-Check virt-operator logs to verify whether it can connect to the apiserver at all. logs of virt-operator pods are located on the master nodes, under the directory `/var/log/pods/*_virt-operator-*`.
-If there is indication that the virt-operator cannot connect to the apiserver, delete the pod to force a restart.
-In this case the issue is normally related to DNS or CNI issues outside of the scope of kubevirt.
+Check virt-operator logs to verify whether it can connect to the apiserver at all.
+Logs of virt-operator pods are located on the master nodes, under the directory `/var/log/pods/*_virt-operator-*`.
+If there is indication that the virt-operator cannot connect to the apiserver, try delete the pod to force a restart.
+In any case, the issue is normally related to DNS or CNI issues outside of the scope of kubevirt.
+Identify the root cause and fix it.